 - risk assessment of individuals and genetic counselling of family members

-It is a rapidly evolving field with developments in molecular diagnostic techniques and increased knowledge about genetics and common disorders
+It is a rapidly evolving field with developments in molecular diagnostic techniques and increased knowledge about genetic causes of human disease.

 Clinical geneticists do not prescribe or undertake operative interventions themselves.
-The term is used by the RCP to refer to the work of medical doctors and not non-medical clinical staff (such as genomic counsellors).
+The term is used by the RCP to refer to the work of medical doctors and not non-medical clinical staff (such as genetic counsellors and genomic counsellors).

 Clinical geneticists manage conditions such as: